tienduy-nguyen/demo-jekyll-with-jaspers2/_posts/2020-07-25-build-your-personal-website-without-spending-any-money-using-jekyll-and-github-pages.md

 author: tienduy
 ---

-In this article, we'll walk-through how to setup a jekyll powered blog using the Minimal mistakes theme.
+In this article, we'll walk-through how to setup a Jekyll powered blog using the Minimal mistakes theme.

 It’s not always clear why we need need a personal website.
 But here’s the truth, mostly if we are developers.
 A website is an effective medium to let the world know who we are, what we are capable of, and what our values are.